nova-forms/nova-forms.github.io/learn.markdown

 The form component determines how the form will be rendered for both the web and PDF.
 We use the `view!` macro provided by Leptos to build a form.
+This makes it especially easy for Rust newbies to learn Nova Forms as the syntax is very similar to HTML.

 ```rust
 #[component]